seata/seata-go-server/README.md

-# TaaS
+# Seata-Go-Server
-TaaS is a highly available server-side component of a distributed transaction solution compatible with [Seata](https://github.com/seata/seata) (after version 0.5), developed using Golang, by [InfiniVision](http://infinivision.cn) contributed to the Seata open source community.
+Seata-Go-Server is a highly available server-side component of a distributed transaction solution compatible with [Seata](https://github.com/seata/seata) (after version 0.5), developed using Golang, by [InfiniVision](http://infinivision.cn) contributed to the Seata open source community.

 ## Feature
 - High availability, fault-tolerance